TTULABONE-SP18/OzoudeFrequencyCounter/README.md

-## Project Lab 1 Spring 2018
+## Frequency Counter
-This repository contains the Verilog files, data sheets, and other related documents to Project Lab 1.
+This repository contains the verilog files and bitstream file for the frequency counter on the Basys 3.